Home Credentials Practice FAQ Contact Information Location Vitae Publications Presentations

 How can I explain to my family and friends that I'm seeing a "shrink"?

 You may not need to say anything at all, because talking with a doctor or counselor is not even considered an unusual activity for most people.
-You can also just say that you've found a doctor who specializes in your concerns, and that you want some new ideas to help you feel better and get more out of life.
-You want to consult with someone now so that you can be healthier and reach the goals that are important to you.
+You can also say that you've found a professional who specializes in your concerns, and that you want some new ideas to help you feel better and get more out of life.
+You can say that you consult with someone so that you stay healthier and reach the goals that are important to you.

-Although I teach as well as practice several forms of psychotherapy, I prefer a cognitive-behavioral approach that focuses on the specific thoughts, feelings, and behaviors that contribute to positive outcomes.
-I use an integrated eclectic approach to the extent that I also use various empirically supported techniques that are derived from a variety of theoretical models ranging from psychodynamic to existential to neurolinguistic programming.
+It depends on your preferences, interests, and goals.
+Although I practice--and teach--several forms of psychotherapy, I prefer approaches that focus on the specific thoughts, feelings, and behaviors that contribute to positive outcomes.
+I also prefer interpersonal approaches that focus on relationships, including important relationships of the past, present, and future.
+I use an integrated eclectic approach to the extent that I also use various evidence-based approaches that are derived from a variety of theoretical models.

 What "brand" of psychotherapeutic techniques do you use?